isomerpages/imsilver/be-informed/event-listings/_posts/2019-12-23-epayment-learning-journey.md

 </table>

-For more enquiries, please contact Ms Loh Wang Chin at 6211 1328.
+For more information, please contact us at 6377 3800.